 What Should I Do During the Massage Session?

 - Make yourself comfortable on the table.
-I will either gently move you or tell you what is needed throughout the session (such as lifting your arm).
-Many people just close their eyes and drift off.
+I will either gently move you or tell you what is needed throughout the session (such as lifting your arm, or turning over).
+Many people just close their eyes and drift off to sleep.
 I will ask you if you need more-or-less pressure, another blanket, or anything else relevant the massage session to make you comfortable.
 If you have any questions regarding the session, please feel free to ask me.

 How Will I Feel After the Massage or Bodywork Session?

 - Most people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
-After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity which can last for days.
+After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity after their massage.

 What Are the Benefits of Massage and Bodywork?